yellepeddibk/DS202-Final-Project/README.md

-Although we use most of these variables througout this analysis, our variables of focus are going to be the “Productivity_Change” and “Stress_Level” since these variables will tell us how society is doing as a whole as they reflect the state of the people.
+Although we use most of these variables througout this analysis, our variables of focus are going to be the “Productivity_Change” and “Stress_Level” as well as “Technology_Adaptation” since these variables will tell us how society is doing as a whole as they reflect the state of the people.

 #### Question 2: What is the distribution of the “Productivity_Change” and “Stress_Level” Variables?